engineyard/ey-docs/pages/ssh-install.md

   1. Go to your **Dashboard**.
   2. Click the environment name you want to deploy your key(s) to.
-  3. Click the **Update** button.
+  3. Click the **Apply** button.

-Clicking the update button rebuilds your environment instances and installs your key(s).
+Clicking the apply button will install your key(s).
 When this process completes, you are now ready to connect to your instances via ssh.

 ## Next Steps